neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 User Guide: RAG
 #################

-This guide provides a starting point for using the Neo4j GenAI Python package and configuring it according to specific requirements.
+This guide provides a starting point for using the Neo4j GraphRAG package and configuring it according to specific requirements.